AnkitaRoychoudhury/artificial_life_git/README.md

 ![Alt text](images/img4.png?raw=true "Image 4")

 Next, we give the creature a brain.
 The brain is created by sending sensor neurons to only the legs that have sensors.
 Every leg receives a motor neuron to help it move.
 Every pair of motor and sensors will receive a synapse that allows us to read in the function of the motor and change the weight, thereby changing the movement.
 This is where evolution happens.
 For each generation, I will change the weights of a synapse randomly which will affect the motor function of the morphology.
+This defines a mutation.

 ![Alt text](images/img4_8.png?raw=true "Image 4_8")